 Optimal Applications for the MR45

 Commercial HVAC technicians who handle large systems may benefit most from the MR45’s speed.
-During testing, the refrigerant recovery system excelled at:
+During testing, the refrigerant recovery machine excelled at:

 Tested Performance